youyanggu/covid19_projections/index.md

 ## View US Infections Estimates

+Below, we have infection estimates for all 50 states, DC, and 4 US territories.
+For county-level estimates, see the next section.

 | [United States](/infections/us) |  |  |
 | --- | --- | --- |
 | [Alaska](/infections/us-ak) | [Louisiana](/infections/us-la) | [Oklahoma](/infections/us-ok) |